joeycumines/my-portfolio-personal-blog/README.md

 Try out your website.

+## Widgets

+It should be noted that the following content is generated from posts:
+- The introduction on the homepage.
+  - Create a post titled 'me'.
+It does not have to be published.
+- The portfolio items
+  - For every item create a post with two tags, one 'portfolio' and one unique tag for that portfolio item.
+- The about page
+  - Create a post titled 'about'
+- The contact me page
+  - Create a post titled 'contact'

 ## Limitations

 As of writing, there are currently no tools to change password, or change any of the global settings without editing the scripts directly.